 Top 10 Gemini Monsters in Yu-Gi-Oh

-What are Gemini Monsters?
+What Are Gemini Monsters?

 In dueling, gemini monsters represent an often-underestimated type of monster card.
 When initially summoned, they count as normal monsters, meaning they have no effects.
 However, their controller can normal summon them again—while they're already on the field—to unlock their latent abilities.

 Why go through this trouble?
 Well, many Gemini monsters offer extreme power to reward your patience, and their fluctuating normal/effect monster status lets them combo with a variety of cards.
-To see what I mean, here are the ten best gemini monsters in Yu-Gi-Oh!
+To see what I mean, here are the 10 best gemini monsters in Yu-Gi-Oh!

 10. Dark Valkyria

 Like all gemini cards, Dark Valkyria's text explains that she begins as a normal monster until she's normal summoned while already on the field.
 At that point, she acquires a simple yet potent effect: Valkyria gains a "spell counter" as well as 300 ATK for each spell counter she has.
-This bumps her already-respectable ATK of 1800 to 2100, higher than almost any of her level 4 brethren.
+This bumps her already-respectable ATK of 1800 to 2100, higher than almost any of her level-4 brethren.

 9. Chemicritter Carbo Crab

 You'll notice the lackluster battle stats of alliteration-employing Carbo Crab, meaning it's smart to defend it with cards that protect monsters or stave off attacks.
-Thankfully, Carbo Crab rewards your dedication by offering a great effect: once per turn, you can send one gemini monster to the graveyard and add one to your hand.
+Thankfully, Carbo Crab rewards your dedication by offering a great effect: Once per turn, you can send one gemini monster to the graveyard and add one to your hand.

 This trait offers three benefits.
 First, it fills your graveyard, perfect for graveyard-dependent abilities (like Call of the Haunted).
 Second, it adds to your hand, helping you gain card advantage.
 Finally, it's reusable and can activate once per turn for as long as Carbo Crab stays alive.